 90-Day Visa-Free Entry for Schengen Visa Holders

 If you are from a country that doesn’t have a visa agreement but hold a Schengen visa, you can enter the country visa-free for 90 days.
-So this can be a jumping point before applying for a residence permit for those who aren’t as lucky as to have the whole year stay.
+So this can be a jumping-off point before applying for a residence permit, for those who aren’t lucky enough to get the full-year stay.

 “Work Remotely from Georgia” Program